camunda/camunda-docs/docs/reference/supported-environments.md

   Tasklist require OpenJDK 11+ and Elasticsearch 7.14.x.
 - **Tasklist Browser App**: Requires the latest version of Chrome, Firefox, or Edge on Windows, MacOS, and Linux.

+## Camunda Modeler

+Supported on the following platforms:

+Windows 7 / 10
+Mac OS X 10.11
+Ubuntu LTS (latest)
+Reported to work on

+Ubuntu 12.04 and newer
+Fedora 21
+Debian 8